opf/openproject/frontend/doc/TESTING.md

 Tests can be focused by using `iit` (not a typo) instead of `it` and can be ignored by using `xit` instead of it.

 Configuration is done in `./frontend/tests/integration/protractor.conf.js`.
 The only usable browser right now for protractor is Firefox.
-That is, you can change your browser locally to Chrome if you want to, however, TravisCI so far only supports running tests via Firefox.
+You can change your browser locally to Chrome if you want to, however, TravisCI so far only supports running tests via Firefox.

 The protractor suite currently only covers the work packages list and provides no integration testing for timelines and the other components (most of them are tested as collateral).